rawitat/gtypist_lessons/programming_quotes.typ

 I:[27] Richie Norton
 S:The industrial model is gone.
 People are more than machines.

+*:PHIL2_28
+I:[28] Gary William Flake, "The Computational Beauty of Nature" S:The goal of this book is to highlight the computational beauty found in :nature's program.

+*:PHIL2_29
+I:[29] Gary William Flake, "The Computational Beauty of Nature" S:Looking back at the organization of sciences, we find that at each level of
+ :understanding, traditional scientists study two types of phenomena: agents :(molecules, cells, ducks, and species) and interactions of agents (chemical :reactions, immune system responses, duck mating, and evolution).
+ :
+ :Studying agents in isolation is a fruitful way of discovering insights into :the form and function of an agent, but doing so has some known limitations.
+ :Specifically, reductionism fails when we try to use it a reverse direction.
+ :As we shall see throughout this book, having a complete and perfect under- :standing of how an agent behaves in no way guarantees that you will be able :to predict how this single event will behave for all time or in the context :of other agents.

+*:PHIL2_30
+I:[30] Gary William Flake, "The Computational Beauty of Nature" S:We have, then, three different ways of looking at how things work.
+We can :take a purely reductionist approach and attempt to understand things through :dissection.
+We also can take a wider view and attempt to understand whole :collections at once by observing how many agents, say the neurons in a brain, :form a global pattern, such as human intelligence.
+Or we can take an inter- :mediate view and focus attention on the interactions of agents.
+Through :this middle path, the interactions of agents can be seen to form the glue that :binds one level of understanding to the next level.

+*:PHIL2_31
+I:[31] Gary William Flake, "The Computational Beauty of Nature" S:Any discrete piece of information can be represented by a set of numbers.
+ :Systems that compute can represent powerful mappings from one set of numbers :to another.
+Moreoever, any program on any computer is equivalent to a number :mapping.
+These mappings can be thought of as statements about the properties :of numbers; hence, there is a close connection between computer programs and :mathematical proofs.

+*:PHIL2_32
+I:[32] Gary William Flake, "The Computational Beauty of Nature" S:[Cont] But there are more possible mappings than possible programs; thus, there :are some things that simply cannot be computed.
+The actual process of computing :can be defined in terms of a very small number of primitive operations, with :recursion and/or iteratiion comprising the most fundamental pieces of a computing :device.
+Computing devices can also make statements about other computing devices.
+ :This leads to a fundamental paradox that ultimately exposes the limitations not :just of machine logic, but all of nature as well.

+*:PHIL2_33
+I:[33] Gary William Flake, "The Computational Beauty of Nature" S:Later Turing proved that Turing machines could compute exactly the same functions :as lambda calculus, which proved that all three models of computation are equi- :valent.
+This is a truly remarkable result, considering how different the three :models of computation are.
+In Church's 1941 paper he made a statement that is
+ :now known as the Church-Turing thesis:
+ :
+ :Any function that can be called computable can be comuted by lambda calculus, :a Turing machine, or a general recursive function.

+*:PHIL2_34
+I:[34] Gary William Flake, "The Computational Beauty of Nature" S:[Cont] Recall the point that was made about functions describing relationships :between numbers and models of computation describing functions.
+Well, the :Church-Turing thesis is yet another level more fundamental than a model of :computation.
+As a statement about models of computation, it is not subject to :proof in the usual sense; thus, it is impossible to prove that the thesis is :correct.
+ :
+ :One could disprove it by coming up with a model of computation over discrete :elements that could calculate things that one of the other models could not;
+ :however, this has not happened.
+The fact that every posed model of computation :has always been exactly equivalent to (or weaker than) one of the others lend :strong support to the Church-Turing thesis.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU